1850 Bryant Street

 An equitable financing structure, envisioned by the developers of 1850 Bryant, will allow nonprofits to participate in the equity by creating commercial condos for purchase.
 As owners of commercial condos, nonprofits will be able to manage the long-term maintenance of their facility and stabilize their ongoing operating budgets.

 The building will provide a robust concierge service with front desk personnel properly trained to serve the needs of the owners and the visitors of the building.
 The elevator system will have the same controls as a downtown office building, ensuring that staff and visitors can efficiently and safely go to their space in the building.
 1850 Bryant will also feature shared common areas thereby reducing overhead costs.The facility will be professionally managed so that the organizations in the building can focus on their mission.

 FULL SERVICE EXPERTISE

-Our team is taking a direct development and construction role by securing the site, managing the entitlement process, sourcing the financing and the key partner Doug Ross will provide cost controls by serving as the general contractor.
+Our team is took a direct development role by securing the site, managing the entitlement process, tenanting the building and sourcing the financing.

 building a LEED Certified project which will, among many things, control energy expenses

 managing the asset with a third party professional property management firm

 Building for nonprofits green-lit after supervisor brokers deal, Mission Local, 2017